 • Try to eat healthy foods.
 If you cannot eat, drink soup or broth.

-• If possible, lightly exercising or taking a walk can help with symptoms including alcohol withdrawal insomnia
+• If possible, lightly exercising or walking can help with symptoms, including alcohol withdrawal insomnia.

 When Professional Detox Is Needed